Svein Fjælberg

-Player career
+Playing career

 Club career

-Fjælberg was born in Sola, and started playing football for Sola FK.
+Fjælberg was born in Sola Municipality, and started playing football for Sola FK.
 As a 17-year-old, Anbjørn Ekeland and Viking wanted his services, but he stayed at Sola a couple more years until he moved to Viking in 1979.
 Viking paid Sola 45,000 NOK for the transfer, which was Viking's most expensive transfer at the time.
 Fjælberg played in every match during his first season at Viking when they won the double, and his good performances at the club made him a candidate for the national team.

 Viking and Fjælberg again won the Norwegian league in 1982, and in 1983 Fjælberg was awarded "Norwegian Player of the Year".
 Fjælberg also won the award "Viking Player of the Year" in 1983 and 1985.
 Fjælberg was the captain of Viking later in his career, and played for the club in the second tier after they got relegated in 1986.
 He was still with the club when they were promoted to the First Division again in 1988, and he lifted the trophy when the club won the Norwegian Cup in 1989 by beating Molde in the final.
 Fjælberg retired after the 1989 season, and in total he played 128 league matches for the club, scoring two goals.